LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/mermaid.md

 Irises reflecting the night

-of a muse with skin of glitter,
+of a muse with a skin of glitter,

 and the breeze steaming,